HomeE-commerceArticle Schema Markup for News Publishers

 }

-Date and Time Properties
+Date and time properties

-ISO 8601 format is non-negotiable.
-That means: YYYY-MM-DDTHH:MM:SS+/-HH:MM.
-But here’s the kicker — your timezone designation matters immensely for breaking news.
-A story published at “2025-01-15T06:00:00-05:00” (Eastern Time) appears five hours older than one published at “2025-01-15T06:00:00+00:00” (UTC) to global search engines.
+ISO 8601 format is non-negotiable, which means YYYY-MM-DDTHH:MM:SS+/-HH:MM.
+And your timezone designation matters a lot for breaking news.
+A story published at “2025-01-15T06:00:00-05:00” (Eastern Time) reads as five hours older than one published at “2025-01-15T06:00:00+00:00” (UTC) to global search engines.

 Did you know?
 According to recent analysis of schema markup implementations, incorrect date formatting is the second most common schema error, right after missing required fields.